 two units (12 credit points) of core units of study listed below

-Credit points: 6 Teacher/Coordinator: Associate Professor Susan Goodwin and Professor Gabrielle Meagher with student's supervisor Session: Semester 1,Semester 2 Classes: weekly workshops across 2 semester with Associate Professor Goodwin and Professor Meagher and regular contact with supervisor.
-Times to be negotiated with supervisor - flexible delivery Assessment: 1x4000-10000wd research proposal (100%) as applicable to the award Campus: Camperdown/Darlington Mode of delivery: Normal (lecture/lab/tutorial) Day
+Credit points: 6 Teacher/Coordinator: Professor Gabrielle Meagher with student's supervisor Session: Semester 1,Semester 2 Classes: weekly workshops across 2 semester with Professor Meagher and regular contact with supervisor.
+Times to be negotiated with supervisor - flexible delivery Assessment: 1x4000-10000wd research proposal (100%) as applicable to the award Campus: Camperdown/Darlington, Sydney Mode of delivery: Normal (lecture/lab/tutorial) day

 Note: Department permission required for enrolment